jonasoesch/p9/2-theory.md

 The only two techniques that have consistently shown to be beneficial are direct manipulation and "slow-in-slow-out"-easing.

-The principle of congruence on the other hand has been shown to have a profound impact on the effectiveness of animation.
+The principle of congruence, on the other hand, has been shown to have a profound impact on the effectiveness of animation.
 The closer the objects and the motion are to the real world, the more positive the effects of animation.
 This casts severe doubts on the usefulness of animation to support transitions between highly abstract visualizations.

 ## Unfair comparisons {#sec:unfair-comparisons}

-Further doubts on reported benefits of animation come from the problem of *informational equivalence*.
+Further doubts on the reported benefits of animation come from the problem of *informational equivalence*.
 Some studies who have reported benefits of animated transitions have been criticized for involving "unfair comparisons" [@Tversky-02:animationcan].
 The animations presented contained information that was not easily deducible from the non-animated transitions.
 Tversky et al. [@Tversky-02:animationcan, p.
 251] put it like this:

 > Showing that students learn material better when it is presented than when it is not presented should not be a goal of empirical research.